asyncapi/generator/README.md

   Options:

     -V, --version                 output the version number
-    -t, --templates <templateDir> directory where templates are located (defaults to internal templates directory) -h, --help                    output usage information
+    -o, --output <outputDir>      directory where to put the generated files (defaults to current directory) -t, --templates <templateDir> directory where templates are located (defaults to internal templates directory) -h, --help                    output usage information
 ```